oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/NAEphthalene.md

 - Naphthalene (Even less preferred, neither is he naphthalene)
 - NEpthalene (Inconsistent-ass)
 - NAmptha (NAmptha his-ass)
-> Also spelling is inconsistent
+> Also spelling is inconsistent.
+Its very difficult to write and spell lol.

 ## Personality